Ultimate Guide to Caribbean Beach Resort

 A couple of things to note up front if you’re planning a trip now and are reading older reviews of Caribbean Beach Resort.
 Many of these might be unfavorable when it comes to transportation.
 To be sure, Caribbean Beach has an internal bus loop, and it can be an annoyance.
 However, it has improved in the last year-plus, and has fewer stops thanks to the resort decreasing in size.

 Second, the Disney Skyliner gondolas have now debuted.
-There are two stations located at or near Caribbean Beach, and will offer transportation to Epcot and Disney’s Hollywood Studios.
+There are two stations located at or near Caribbean Beach, and will offer transportation to EPCOT and Disney’s Hollywood Studios.
 This alone is a game-changer for Caribbean Beach.
-We cover initial impressions in our Skyliner Gondola Review: Walt Disney World’s Most Magical Flight on Earth article.

-Finally, there’s the adjacent Disney’s Riviera Resort–the ‘sister’ property to Caribbean Beach in the Barefoot Bay Resort Area.
+The Skyliner was added along with Disney’s Riviera Resort, the ‘sister’ property to Caribbean Beach in the Barefoot Bay Resort Area.
 This is a Disney Vacation Club property that’s positioned in a luxury class, and it’s an easy walk from Caribbean Beach.
 Those planning a trip to Caribbean Beach will absolutely want to stroll over to Disney’s Riviera Resort during their stay.

 Whether it be for the Character Breakfast at Topolino’s Terrace (Walt Disney World’s hottest character meal) or the lounges or simply the luxurious grounds, it’ll be worth your time to see.
 We are actually big fans of the dinner menu at Primo Piatto, the counter service restaurant at Disney’s Riviera Resort.